 Rigger-jiggers, feathers, and crabs: the language of rowing

-Every November Oxford’s Isis river is overrun with novice crews and coxes trying to win their first race, the Christ Church Regatta.
-Rowing is a huge part of student life here, underlined rather explicitly in this apt quotation which features in the entry for rowing in the Oxford English Dictionary:
+Rowing is a huge part of student life at the University of Oxford, underlined rather explicitly in this apt quotation which features in the entry for rowing in the Oxford English Dictionary:

 “Rowing was more than a sport at Oxford, it was a cult.
 It was ingrained in the university.”
 (1976 R. Massey When I was Young xxvii.
 233).

 Studying at Oxford and having no involvement in the sport is largely unheard of; whether you choose to wake up at the crack of dawn in the freezing winter to train for Torpids or prefer viewing Summer Eights from the bank with Pimms in hand, you are sure to be drawn into a boatie conversation at some point.
 Not to mention active support of The Boat Race.

 Rowing, following in the tradition of many sports, has developed a lexicon of its own and is usually rather associated with the P.G.Wodehouse side of the English language, indeed the Inimitable Jeeves is quoted as a source for rowing-blue:

 However, the terms for the basics of rowing derive largely from the structure of the boat and stroke with only a few phrases hinting at a more interesting origin and development.
 Here’s a sprint-style outing through some key rowing vocabulary: